A home for hedgehogs

 Making sure they have lots of thick dense undergrowth and a variety of lengths of grass to hide and nest in is always good.
 You can also make your garden a hot spot for the slugs, snails and bugs that hedgehogs like to munch on.

 You can also try to provide hedgehogs with supplementary food and water.
 This is particularly useful during periods of drought when natural insect foods may be harder to come by.
-Their varied diet allows them to eat all kinds of foods we have around the home!

 Never feed hedgehogs milk or bread.
 They can't digest them - it upsets their stomachs.
 A particular favourite is hedgehog food, complete cat biscuits or meaty cat or dog food.